florianstancioiu/laragenerator/README.md

 It was intended to be used with [MiniCMS](https://github.com/florianstancioiu/minicms).

-__This project is in its early stages, some features are not functional yet.__
+__The project is in its early stages, expect errors and missing features.__